Got Debt? Call Now

 Trustees are the most highly trained and educated Debt Consultants in Canada.
 Almost all trustees have both an accounting designation and a university degree.
 In addition, all must complete and pass a rigorous three-year bankruptcy and law course and be investigated by the RCMP before being granted a trustee licence.
 Ongoing professional development is mandatory.

 Yes, they will!
-Under the bankruptcy laws, all collection actions and contact actions against a bankrupt must cease once the documents are filed.
+All collection actions and contact actions against a bankrupt must cease once the documents are filed, including garnishee orders, whether in place or contemplated.
 This does not apply to secured creditors such as banks holding, for example, a lien on a car.

 In a bankruptcy, where there are significant assets, a notice is placed in the "legals" section of the newspaper notifying creditors of the date of the meeting of creditors.
 If there are minimal assets, the creditors are notified by mail only - there is no advertisement in the "legals" section of the newspaper.
 Any legal filing of a bankruptcy is a public document which the general public has access to.
 From this documentation, the Credit Bureau is notified and the bankruptcy is recorded and will remain on your credit record for 6 years.
 This does not mean that you cannot obtain credit during this time.
 Any granting of credit is the responsibility of the creditor to approve.